kittychew/sql-challenge/README.md

 Objectives

     1. Data Modeling:
-        •    Create tables for Employees, Salaries, Titles, Departments, Dept_Manager, and Dept_Emp to reflect the relationships and constraints inherent in the data.
+    •    Use QuickDB to create an Entity-Relationship Diagram (ERD) and develop tables for Employees, Salaries, Titles, Departments, Dept_Manager, and Dept_Emp to reflect the relationships and constraints inherent in the data.
     •    Implement primary keys, foreign keys, and data types to ensure data integrity and facilitate efficient querying.
     2. Data Importation:
     •    Import CSV files containing employee data, salary information, job titles, department details, and managerial relationships into the corresponding SQL tables.
     3. Data Analysis:
     •    Execute a series of SQL queries to derive insights from the database, including:
     •    Listing employees with their details and salaries.
     •    Identifying employees hired in specific years.
     •    Extracting managerial relationships and department details.
     •    Filtering employees based on specific criteria.
     •    Counting the frequency of last names to identify common surnames within the organization.

 Tools and Technologies

     •    Database Management System: PostgreSQL
     •    Data Analysis Language: SQL
+    •    Modeling Tool: QuickDB for creating the Entity-Relationship Diagram.
     •    Development Environment: pgAdmin for database management and query execution.

 Getting Started